 Q) Hi there Can you clear up some confusion for me please?
 I am thinking of buying a high gain vertical antenna with a power handling capacity of 500W (VHF FM Band).
 I am based in Spain and have therefore been looking at the PCS Electronics website, but there seems to be at least 3 antennas that look similar.
 I understand there is an original and subsequent clones.
 Can you please clarify what is the actual situation and whether PCS Electronics sells the original product?
 Sorry to be a pain.
 Mike Wood.

-A) Mike, I'm sorry to say Marko Seruga from PCS Electronics is absolutely selling a counterfeit product made to look similar to ours.
-We recently discovered this unethical businessman has been lying in his website keyword list for many years.
-This is a list of words hidden in his sites HTML code that internet search engines use to direct customers to relevant sites.
-Here Marko falsely advertises the words "Real Dominator, Not a Copy".
-Then when you click on the link to his site, you'll find the real Dominator has been replaced with only the option to purchase his substandard counterfeit.
-That is a clear case of illegal "Bait and Switch" advertising that he gets away with being based in Slovenia.
-The safest bet is to avoid doing business with dishonest people that don't stand behind the sale.
+A) Mike, Marko Seruga from PCS Electronics is absolutely selling a counterfeit product made to look similar to ours.
+We recently discovered he has been lying in his website keyword list for many years.
+That is a list of words hidden in his sites HTML code that internet search engines use to direct customers to relevant sites.
+Here, Marko falsely advertises the words "Real Dominator, Not a Copy".
+Then when you click on the link to the PCS website, you'll find the real Dominator has been replaced with only the option to purchase the substandard counterfeit.
+That is a clear case of illegal "Bait and Switch" advertising.
+The safest bet is to avoid doing business with companies that don't stand behind the sale.
 Please consider ordering directly from our www.fmbroadcastantenna.com website.
 We ship Internationally by Express Air Service for a low flat rate fee.
 Regards, Donald.

 Q) Dear Donald, I removed the Exterminator antenna from our web site.
 This antenna was indeed a clone from PCS Electronics and some Dutch manufacturer.
 Now that we are in contact and can do business, I don't have to buy the clone from this dealer.
 Regards, Gerrit Kramer.